mueesabdulrahiman/Shopzo-privacy-policy/privacy-policy.md

 Shopzo employs industry-standard security measures to protect your personal information from unauthorized access, disclosure, alteration, and destruction.

 * Third-Party Services:
-We may use third-party services to process transactions and enhance app functionality.
-These services have their own privacy policies, and we encourage you to review them.
+We use OneSignal as a third-party service to process notifications and enhance app functionality.
+OneSignal has its own privacy policy, and we encourage you to review it.

 ### Information Sharing
 * Internal Use: